 Attach the MDF panel to the adjustable sawhorse with wood screws.
 Place the desk against the wall in the desired location, first locating the wall studs for mounting the pegboard.
 Mount the pegboard to the wall using wood screws.
 Don’t forget to use spacers with the mounting screws to allow room for mounting accessories.

-Building The PVC Craft Storage Cubbies
+How-To Build The PVC Craft Storage Cubbies

 - Five 3-inch PVC DWV Couplings